mufeez-shaikh/booking-service-test/README.md

-This project test concurrent request of booking creation and asserts that only booking is created for any given date range.
+This project test concurrent request of booking creation and asserts that only one booking is created for any given date range and campsite.

 Steps to test
 - start booking service with port 8080